 You wait ages for a new Apple device to be launched, and then a mass of them come at once.
 April 2021 saw new iMacs, new Apple TV 4K, new iPad Pro, and finally the launch of the AirTag.

 In a hundred years' time, archeologists are going to be digging up millions of little circular white and silver devices.
 They might conclude that they're coins, or if their research is only a little better, they might think they're called Tiles.

 It would be nice to think that Tile could have the last laugh one day, because it's not having one now.
-After a couple of years of Tile dreading Apple's AirTag rival being released, suddenly they're here.
+After a couple of years of Tile dreading Apple's AirTag rival being released, suddenly they were here.